Menu

 MLGSCA recognizes the need and importance of fostering and developing health sciences librarians.
 In fulfillment of this recognition, MLGSCA is pleased to sponsor the Mentor Program.
 The Professional Issues Committee (PIC) will monitor the program.
 The PIC will also maintain a roster of mentors and those seeking mentors and facilitate an appropriate match when possible.

-MLGSCA Professional Issues Committee Co-Chairs: Adele Dobry and Victoria Flores
+MLGSCA Professional Issues Committee Co-Chairs: Victoria Flores and Judy Kraemer

 Who may participate?